International School of Los Angeles: West Valley (primary school campus)

-The West Valley Campus consists of three permanent buildings and two additional modular buildings, one of which houses a well-stocked library.
+The West Valley Campus consists of three permanent buildings and two additional modular buildings, one of which houses a library.
 The other modular building is home to a computer lab with 22 computers and a small, indoor gymnasium.
-The permanent buildings have high ceilings and ample space for the small class sizes of 17-20 students.
-All classrooms have their own library and computer areas, and all West Valley classrooms are fitted with interactive whiteboards and projectors, enabling teachers to utilise the very latest educational technologies to complement their pedagogical techniques.
-The playground is very spacious and includes a shaded eating area, a pitch for sport, a basketball court, a set of swings, and a jungle gym.
-There is also a small pool.
+The permanent buildings have high ceilings.

 Burbank (secondary school campus)

-Opened in August 2013, the Burbank campus is located in the Equestrian district, perhaps the most famous neighbourhood in Burbank due to its equestrian zoning, numerous parks, open space, connections to riding trails.
+Opened in August 2013, the Burbank campus is located in the Equestrian district, perhaps the most famous neighborhood in Burbank due to its equestrian zoning, numerous parks, open space, connections to riding trails.
 The campus is on Riverside Drive, the area's high street, lined with sycamore and oak trees.
 The one-story building was built in the 1960s by General Motors Corporation for training purposes.
 The campus houses 23 classrooms, four labs, an auditorium, an art room, an indoor sports room, two outdoor volleyball courts and basketball courts.
 School buses shuttle students between the Burbank campus and the three Los Angeles-area primary school campuses.

+Former campuses

+LILA previously served San Gabriel Valley families with a Kindergarten through grade 6 campus on the property of the United Methodist Church in Monrovia.
+This campus, using classrooms formerly used by a church daycare, opened was scheduled to open on September 11, 1990.
+It moved to Pasadena in July 2006.

+The School previously had a Woodland Hills campus, which had over 140 students as of 2001.
+This was in a public school building, rented from the Los Angeles Unified School District.
+In 2001 LAUSD announced that it would not renew the lease.

+The school previously had Orange County campuses in Huntington Beach, Fountain Valley, and Orange.
+The Orange campus had 75 students in 2001.
+In September 2005 the school moved to Santa Ana.

 Sport

-Rugby 7s, football, tennis, volleyball, track and field and fencing are all sports played at the school.
+Rugby 7s, association football, basketball, tennis, volleyball, track and field and fencing are all sports played at the school.